6 Apr 2017

 IN PHOTOS: ROAR POWER

-There are now close to 3,890 wild tigers but despite international and domestic trade bans, tigers are still being poached for their body parts.
+There are now an estimated 5,574 (GTF, 2023) tigers left in the wild but despite international and domestic trade bans, tigers are still being poached for their body parts.
 Learn more.

 Tigers are symbolic of progress, strength, courage and luck.